yassineaboukir/Asnlookup/README.md

 This tool will search an updated database for a specific organization's ASN then use the latter to look up all IP addresses (IPv4 and IPv6) registered and owned by the organization.

 ## Objective
-This script should be used during reconnaissance phase to identify properties owned by the company and later use Nmap, Masscan or any other tool to scan for all open TCP ports.
-For what it's worth, integrating Nmap in the script to automatically scan the IP address block is in the roadmap but any help is highly appreciated.
+This script should be used during reconnaissance phase to identify properties owned by the company, and run a port scan on it to identify open ports and publicly exposed services.

 ## Usage
 ```